Di-lemma/SubFxOnEx/README.md

-# Subjective Effect Extractor for Trip Reports
+# Subjective Effect Ontology Extractor for Trip Reports

 Extract **high‑precision** subjective drug effects from narrative experience reports (Erowid, etc.) using Mistral AI, map them to a controlled ontology, attribute them to specific doses, and store the results in MongoDB – ready for knowledge graph construction.